xebialabs/blueprints/aws/microservice-ecommerce/README.md

 Amazon Elastic Container Service for Kubernetes (EKS) allows you to deploy, manage, and scale containerized applications in the cloud using Kubernetes.

-Use this blueprint to deploy a sample microservice-based microservice-based application on EKS.
-The release template that the blueprint generates connects to an existing EKS cluster or provisions a new cluster and deploys a sample application to it.
+Use this blueprint to deploy a sample microservice-based application on EKS.
+The release template that the blueprint generates connects to an existing EKS cluster or provisions a new cluster and deploys the sample application to it.

 ## Before you get started